Makktu/StarDrifter-2025/README.md

 Might not want that.
 More, much more testing required.
 And I urgently have to get the Phantom lasers colliding reliably with the player.

+### Sat 18 Jan 2025

+Success with Phantom lasers.
+Also added particle effect for all.